t3nsor/us-immigration-faq/general.md

 ## How can I get a green card through my employer, in order to live and work in the US permanently?
 See the [green card FAQ](green-card.md).

+## What is dual intent?
+*Dual intent* occurs when an alien applying for a nonimmigrant visa or nonimmigrant status has two intents: an intent to live in the US temporarily for the purposes of their nonimmigrant classification, and an intent to live in the US permanently (also known as *immigrant intent*).
+This concept is significant because some nonimmigrant statuses *allow* dual intent, some explicitly *disallow* dual intent, and others exist in a grey area.

+Among the statuses that explicitly *disallow* dual intent are B (visitor for business or pleasure), F (student), and J (exchange visitor).
+In order to be classified as a B, F, or J nonimmigrant, an alien must have "a residence in a foreign country which he has no intention of abandoning" [31].
+Furthermore, according to INA 214(b), the alien has the burden of proof and must affirmatively establish that they do in fact have a residence abroad they have no intention of abandoning, both when they apply for the B, F, or J visa, and when they are applying for admission [32].
+In addition, the consular officer may be in possession of evidence that the B, F, or J visa applicant is likely to be an intending immigrant, such as: inconsistencies in the applicant's explanation of their proposed activities in the US, previous overstays, or an ongoing application for permanent immigration status.
+Consequently, 214(b) visa denials, in which the consular officer refuses to issue a B, F, or J visa on the grounds that the alien has failed to meet this burden of proof, are very common.

+On the other hand, the H-1B, L, and V statuses have no requirement of a residence abroad [31], and are explicitly exempted from INA 214(b) [32].
+They are considered to be statuses that explicitly *allow* dual intent, so that one cannot, for example, be denied an H-1B visa on the basis of an intention to immigrate.
+Similarly, as K nonimmigrants are expected to apply for adjustment of status to that of permanent resident, the K status also allows dual intent.

+Contrary to popular belief, applying for a green card while in a status that does not allow dual intent is not illegal, and does not constitute a status violation.
+The problem arises when the applicant tries to extend their nonimmigrant status, or makes a visit abroad and attempts to be re-admitted to the US.
+The ongoing green card application can be regarded as evidence of immigrant intent, resulting in denial of the extension petition or refusal of admission.
+For this reason, it's considered "safer" to apply for a green card while in a status that allows dual intent.
+However, there are exceptions to this rule, which we'll describe in other parts of the FAQ.

 # References
 [1] INA 212(a)(7) ([8 USC §1182(a)(7)](https://www.law.cornell.edu/uscode/text/8/1182#a_7))
 [2] [9 FAM 102](https://fam.state.gov/FAM/09FAM/09FAM010201.html)